Nafreen409/EWU-Library-Managemeny-System/README.md

 # EWU-Library-Managemeny-System
-EWU Library Management System is a web based application developed to handle acade mic library operation..
+EWU Library Management System is a web based application developed to handle academic library operation..
 It handles data related to books like title, author, publisher, branch, price, quantity, availability, users like students, teachers, admins, book requests, and issue records such as issue date, return date, borrowing period, and fines.